- This event has passed.

 Our July discussion will interrogate how evaluation frameworks can perpetuate or improve power dynamics between grantees and grantmakers, and our August program will focus on a case study, such as the intended and unintended consequences that funders can have on movement building.

 We hope that you will join us for all three important conversations!
+Click here for more information on the Summer Equity + Power Sharing Series.

 This series is offered free of charge thanks to FCCP members’ financial support.
 It is open to funders and philanthropic advisors only.